 - Tonight the Summer's Over.
 Waterman R, Carcanet, 2013 (Poetry Book Society Recommendation.
 Shortlisted for the Seamus Heaney Prize 2014)

 Chapters and articles:

-Dr Waterman has spoken about modern literature, publishing and poetry at various events and in the media (radio, print journalism, etc).
-He would be especially happy to talk to the press about modern and contemporary poetry, or about his own writing or research.
+Dr Waterman has spoken about modern literature, publishing and poetry at various events and in the media (radio, print journalism, podcasts, etc).
+He would be especially happy to talk to the press about modern and contemporary poetry, academic integrity and essay-writing services, politics and censorship in literature, W. H. Davies, Philip Larkin, poetry reviewing, or about his own writing or research.